MLeidel/Pta/README.md

 * brace and paren matching
   * Most programming languages work with braces { } to define blocks of code.
 Alt-q attempts to match the brace next to the cursor,       which will select the block of code between the open and closing symbol.
 * simplified Zen coding capabilities
   * By selecting text and pressing Alt-z the text acts as a key to find and insert text (markup or code) from a JSON file.
-The snip-its array can be modified and greatly expanded in the tags.js file.
+The clips array can be modified and greatly expanded in the tags.js file.
+Alternatively Alt-z will wrap the any word in <word></word> braces.
-  * Alt-a will prompt for a tag name and then surround selected text
+  * Alt-a will prompt for a tag name and then surround selected text. "ucase", "lcase", and "sep, char" are additional options

 key | action
 ----|-------